Toll Free USA & Canada: 1-800-704-6234

 *According to the law, fishing is forbidden from October to March.

 An early rise this morning to go canoeing in the Mutum river to observe the sunrise and the beauty of wildlife at the break of dawn in the Pantanal jungle.
 Afterwards we return to the lodge have breakfast and check-out.
 Transfer to the Cuiabá airport in time for the domestic flight to the Iguassu falls.
 Check-in to your hotel and you´ll have the rest of the day free to relax.

 After breakfast your guide will pick you up at the hotel for a half day tour to the Brazilian side of the magnificent Iguassu Falls one of the world’s most beautiful and spectacular natural spectacles.
 Following the walkways that border the canyon of the Iguassu River, it is possible to observe hundreds of small waterfalls until where the last fall Floriano Falls is reached.
 There you will have a complete frontal view of Devils Throat.
 In the afternoon we the Argentinean side of the falls, offers us a different perspective of the waterfalls.
 We head into Argentina through the Tancredo Neves bridge, built on the Iguassu River.
-Trails through the 55.500 hectares reserve (30 km far from the Hotel) provide the pleasure of a different, more complete view of the falls, specially the biggest one, the Devils Throat.
+Trails leading through the 55.500 hectares reserve provide the pleasure of a different, more complete view of the falls, specially the biggest one, the Devils Throat.
 Lower and upper walkways permit a closer look at the waterfalls.

 Splendor of Brazil is a nine day tour which includes a visit to a rain forest lodge walking around several sites, and the jungle tour will involve boat tours.
 Some light hiking will be done on this trip.